Kodak moment: MS Dhoni’s fam-jam picture with wife Sakshi, daughter Ziva post IPL win is all things love

 Dhoni's picture with his family garnered loads of love

-With this win, Punjab moved up to the sixth position in the points table with six victories in 12 matches and kept their playoffs hopes alive, On the other hand, Delhi remained at the bottom of the points table with just 4 wins in 12 matches as they are now out of the race for the playoffs by their own merit.
+With this win, Delhi Capitals moved up to the ninth position in the points table with four wins in 10 matches and kept their qualification hopes alive.
+On the other hand, RCB are in the fifth spot with five wins in 10 games.